joncatlin/poc-dc/README.md

 # Webhooks
 ## Description
-This component listens on a series of endpoints, one for each of the message types supported.
-This way it knows what type of channel the event was for.
+This component listens on a series of endpoints, one for each of the channels supported.
+This way it knows what type of channel the event was for because the message received may not contain the channel.

+Every message received is formated into a standard event and then placed on a Kafka topic for processing by another component in the solution.

 ## TODO
 5. Ensure that correct REST principles are implemented